 What Do Customers Think About This Machine?

-When it came to the 3900 models, the star ratings were relatively low.
+When it came to the 3900 models, the star ratings were notably low.
 As of June 1, 2020, the electric dryer 3900 model had a 3.4 star rating out of 469 reviews.
-As of the same day, the 7522 model has three 5-star ratings on Frigidaire's website.
-We hope that this new model will leave customers more satisfied.
-However, we still think it's worth noting why the star ratings on the 3900 models may not accurately reflect the machine's reliability and performance.
+As of October 2020, the 7522 model has over 80 reviews and a 4.2 average star rating.
+The reviews are overall more positive than the previous model.
+There are no mentions of out of balance performance issue so far, which showed up relatively often with the 3900 model.

-For example, some of the low star reviews are related to the lid lock (this is a safety feature namely due to higher spin speeds), and water usage (modern detergents perform better with less water).
-Long cycle times are also a complaint.
-It's hard to tell from reviews alone if the cycle times are, in fact, longer than normal.
+Long cycle times were a complaint with the 3900 model.
 Agitator washer Normal cycles are typically 35-65 minutes, according to Consumer Reports, and heavy duty cycles will take longer.
-When Reviewed tested this model using official standards set forth by the Association of Home Appliance Manufacturers, they found that the Normal cycle took 88 minutes on average, which is pretty long.
+When Reviewed tested the 3900 model using official standards set forth by the Association of Home Appliance Manufacturers, they found that the Normal cycle took 88 minutes on average, which is pretty long.
+Based on preliminary reviews of the 7522 model, the wash cycle time for a normal load is closer to an hour.

-The only review organization we could find that had properly tested this machine with standardized methods was Reviewed.
-They found that the stain removal was effective, but that the wash and dry cycles were slower than claimed and the drying performance was inconsistent.
-Since our store doesn't sell very many of these units, it's hard for us to say how the unit performs with our customers.
+Reviewed tested the previous 3900 model and found that the stain removal was effective, but that the wash and dry cycles were slower than claimed and the drying performance was inconsistent.
 Here's the Reviewed article.
+So far, the new generation seems to be an improvement.

 We hope you've enjoyed this review of the Frigidaire washer dryer combo.
 These combination units are getting harder to find, so if you are open to considering a stackable washer dryer pair, you may want to check out our review of the Speed Queen stackable washer dryer pair as well!
 In some cases, a stackable front load washer and dryer will cost about the same as a stacked unit, take up about the same amount of space, and offer more capacity and features.
 Another option to consider if you need laundry appliances for a small space are compact washers and compact dryers.
 We hope this helps!